A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth

 A recent JPL's TeamXc study, a rapid concurrent design engineering session, developed a detailed design for a Low Earth Orbit (LEO) CubeSat with synthetic tracking \citep{Zarifian-etal:2014}.
 The LEO flight system design relied on a 6U CubeSat architecture comprised largely of commercial components with flight heritage from previous CubeSat missions that have flown in LEO.
-Here we describe all major components of the system, except for the telecommunication, navigation, and propulsion systems; these systems were augmented for the interplanetary application due to critical differences for an interplanetary destination and will be discussed in the next Section.
+Here we describe all major components of the system, except for the telecommunication, navigation, and propulsion systems; these systems were augmented for the interplanetary application due to critical differences for an interplanetary destination and are discussed in the following Section.

-The avionics of the spacecraft will include the radiation-tolerant LEON processor\footnote{For details on LEON processors, please consult {\tt http://www.gaisler.com/}} and algorithms to perform data analysis, command, and control.
+The avionics of the spacecraft will include the radiation-tolerant LEON processor\footnote{For details on LEON processors: {http://www.gaisler.com/}} and algorithms to perform data analysis, command, and control.
 The computational requirements are dominated by multi-vector shift/add processing, which is required for the synthetic tracking algorithms.
-A top-level conceptual design of the computation architecture was studied using flight-qualified FPGAs (discussed below).
-The number of arithmetic operations are $(1.6\times 10^8~{\rm pix})\times (30~{\rm images})\times (520~{\rm velocity ~vectors})\sim2.6\times 10^{11}$ operations per data cube.
-We allocate 600 sec to perform this computation, which results in the required processor performance of $\sim$0.43~Gflops.
-The computation could be done by programming 24 computational units into a single flight-qualified FPGA.
-In addition to the FPGA, approximately 6~GB of RAM would also be needed to store the data for a subsequent on-board processing.
-About 35\% of processing capabilities of a VIRTX-6 FPGA would be used for computation.
+A top-level conceptual design of the computation architecture was studied using flight-qualified FPGAs.
+As discussed in Sec.~\ref{sec:3.2}, the processor requirement is $\sim$5.7~GFLOPS, which could be done by programming 24 computational units into a single flight-qualified FPGA.
+In addition to the FPGA, approximately 6~GB of RAM would also be needed to store the data for subsequent on-board processing.
+Approximately 10\% of the arithmetic processing capabilities of a Virtex-7 FPGA would be needed.
 The FPGA power consumption is anticipated to be $\sim$6--7~W.